Skip to Content

 Level A1 (Beginner)

-Today’s French Word of the Day lesson explains how to use “arrêter,” a fundamental verb meaning “to stop.”
-Understanding both its regular form and the reflexive “s’arrêter” is crucial for everyday French conversation.
+Today’s French Word of the Day lesson explains how to use “arrêter,” meaning “to stop.”
+We’ll also cover the reflexive form “s’arrêter” (to stop yourself).

 Meaning